 In some cases, international schools base their curriculums on a specific national system.
 Others offer the International Primary Curriculum (IPC) or the International Baccalaureate Primary Years Program.
 In addition, many international schools also provide education from pre-school all the way through to graduation from secondary school (age 18).

 Fees range from between €6,000 and €35,000 a year.
 In order for children to enroll, some schools require an aptitude test or academic and language assessments.
-While less common than in other countries, a small number offer boarding facilities, including St John’s International.
+While less common than in other countries, a small number offer boarding facilities, including Saint John’s International.

 Perhaps the best-known alternative style of education, Montessori Schools focus on holistic child development and independent learning for children of primary school age.
 Class sizes are generally small.
 The majority of Montessori schools offer education and childcare from preschool age (two years) to age six, or to the end of primary (12 years).
 However, a few, like the International Montessori Savoorke take children from as early as six weeks.

 The pros and cons of international schools in Belgium

 Undecided whether an international school in Belgium is the right choice for your child?
 Below is a list of pros and cons to help you navigate the options.

 - International Schools usually have better facilities, including green spaces and sports facilities